ngosm27/swe-437/Assignment 7/README.md

-# How to Install and Run Conversion Project
+# How to Install and Run Assignment 7 Conversion Tests Project

 Maven is used in this assignment to automate the building process for ConversionTests.java.
 Before attempting to run the application, be sure to [download Maven](https://maven.apache.org/download.cgi) and follow the [installation instructions](https://maven.apache.org/install.html).